STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Experiments

 \subsection{Audio-Driven Portrait Animation}

-We compare against recent popular open-source talking head models \cite{liu2024anitalker, chen2025echomimic, wang2024V-Express, wei2024aniportrait, Cui_2025_hallo3, Ki_2025_float} using two high-quality datasets, specifically \textbf{TalkingHead-1KH (TH-1KH)} \cite{Wang_2021_facevid2vid} and \textbf{Hallo3} \cite{Cui_2025_hallo3}.
+We first focus on audio-driven animation, where the goal is to generate a talking video from a given portrait that accurately follows the driving speech.
+We compare against recent open-source talking head models \cite{liu2024anitalker, chen2025echomimic, wang2024V-Express, wei2024aniportrait, Cui_2025_hallo3, tan2024edtalk, Ki_2025_float} using two high-quality datasets, specifically \textbf{TalkingHead-1KH (TH-1KH)} \cite{Wang_2021_facevid2vid} and \textbf{Hallo3} \cite{Cui_2025_hallo3}.
 From each dataset, we sample 100 clips and use all methods to reconstruct them by animating the first frame using the corresponding audio.
 All videos are converted to 25~FPS for evaluation.
-We assess performance along three main axes - visual quality, lip synchronization, and motion expressiveness - using the following metrics: (1) Fréchet Inception Distance \textbf{(FID)} \cite{heusel2017gans} for image quality, (2) 16 frames Fréchet Video Distance \textbf{(FVD)} \cite{unterthiner2018towards} for temporal consistency, (3) Lip-Sync Error \textbf{(LSE-D)} and Confidence \textbf{(LSE-C)} \cite{prajwal2020lip} for audiovisual alignment, (4) \textbf{Pose Std}, the standard deviation of FLAME pose parameters \cite{FLAME} extracted with \cite{DECA:Siggraph2021}, as a measure of head motion diversity.
+We assess performance along three main axes - visual quality, lip synchronization, and motion expressiveness - using the following metrics: (1) Fréchet Inception Distance \textbf{(FID)} \cite{heusel2017gans} for image quality, (2) 16 frames Fréchet Video Distance \textbf{(FVD)} \cite{unterthiner2018towards} for temporal consistency, (3) Lip-Sync Error \textbf{(LSE-D)} and Confidence \textbf{(LSE-C)} \cite{prajwal2020lip} for audio-visual alignment, (4) \textbf{Pose Std}, the standard deviation of FLAME pose parameters \cite{FLAME} extracted with \cite{DECA:Siggraph2021}, as a measure of head motion diversity.